daniloff200/my-caps-collection/README.md

-## Installation
-1. Clone this repo: `git clone https://github.com/giacomocerquone/angular2-mean-starter.git`
-2. `cd` into the folder of the repo you just cloned
-3. Install npm dependencies `npm install`
-4. Start a MongoDB instance
-5. You're ready to go, give `npm run start` to test the application

 ## Built-in scripts
 + `npm start` - Launch development server of Angular Cli and server.js node app through nodemon for live restart